-In the study, 53,461 patients were not diabetic, while 12,575 had diabetes.
-They found that the prevalence of sensorineural hearing loss in the diabetic group was 13.1 percent, compared to 10.3 percent in the non-diabetic group.
+In an American study, 53,461 patients were not diabetic, while 12,575 had diabetes.
+In the diabetic group, 13.1 percent had a sensorineural hearing loss, compared to 10.3 percent in the non-diabetic group.

 The researchers concluded that individuals with diabetes are 30% more likely to have hearing loss and that:

 “There is a greater prevalence of hearing loss among persons with diabetes across all groups of ages and socioeconomic characteristics, especially in young adults.” – Audiology Healthcare News, 2014

 It is important to monitor your health and hearing to ensure you stay as healthy as possible.
 Diagnosing hearing loss early can be beneficial to your overall mental and physical health.
 Watch for signs of hearing loss in yourself and loved ones.

 Signs of hearing loss

 - Volume on the tv and radio is too loud for everyone around you.

 - Trouble following conversations of people around you if the group exceeds two people.